tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
 {: #tls-resumption-psk title="Message flow for resumption and PSK"}

-ECH mitigates against this attack by requiring servers not mix-and-match
+ECH mitigates against this attack by (1) prohibiting the "pre_shared_key"
-information from the inner and outer ClientHello.
-For example, if the server
+extension in outer ClientHello and (2) requiring servers ignore this extension
-accepts the inner ClientHello, it does not validate binders in the outer
+when processing the outer ClientHello.
+Thus, if the server accepts the inner
-ClientHello.
-This means that ECH PSKs are used within the HPKE encryption
+ClientHello, it only validates binders in the inner ClientHello.
+This means
-envelope.
+that ECH PSKs are used within the HPKE encryption envelope.

 # IANA Considerations